emmt/YakMessenger.jl/README.md

 In Yorick, when a callback is called with no pending data to receive, it means that connection has been closed by peer.
 In a callback, commands like `pause` are not allowed.
 Calls to `sockrecv` are blocking.

+It takes a few tens of microseconds for a Julia client to send a simple command to a Yorick Yak server and receive the answer.